University of Tokyo, Graduate Schools for Law and Politics, Tokyo

 UTokyo’s academic calendar is available online.

-Students interested in the University of Tokyo exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the University of Tokyo exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad: Planning and Application page.

 Students approved by the HLS Study Abroad Committee must also complete the UTokyo application for exchange students, which includes an application form and supporting documents, such as academic transcripts, a letter of recommendation from an HLS faculty member, and certification of language proficiency, among others.
 HLS will provide students nominated to study at UTokyo with more information on this process.